 Can B2B collection agencies handle international debts?

 Yes, if they have the international network.
-Cross-border B2B debts add jurisdiction complexity (which country's courts apply) and enforcement challenges (where are the debtor's assets).
-An agency with a global network deploys local specialists in the debtor's jurisdiction while maintaining a single point of contact for the creditor.
+Cross-border B2B debts add jurisdiction complexity and enforcement challenges.
+An agency with a global network deploys local specialists in the debtor’s jurisdiction while maintaining a single point of contact for the creditor.